Skip to main content

 An NDIS progress report requires participant information, therapy approach, standardised outcome evidence, functional impact across six NDIS domains, goal progress, risk analysis, and funding justification.
 ClientForms structures all 12 required sections and auto-fills outcome evidence from your assessment data.

-How do I write a progress report for NDIS plan reassessment?
+How do I write an NDIS progress report?

-Start with validated outcome measures (PHQ-9, GAD-7, K10, etc.), document score changes across sessions, map improvements to NDIS functional domains, and justify ongoing funding with Section 34 criteria.
-ClientForms automates the outcome evidence and functional mapping — you focus on clinical narrative.
+Administer validated outcome measures (PHQ-9, GAD-7, K10) across sessions, document score changes with severity labels, map improvements to the 6 NDIS functional domains, and justify ongoing funding using Section 34 "Reasonable and Necessary" criteria.
+ClientForms automates the outcome evidence and functional mapping — you focus on clinical narrative and recommendations.

-What outcome measures should psychologists use for NDIS clients?
+What outcome measures should a psychologist include in an NDIS report?

-The most commonly used outcome measures for NDIS psychology reporting are PHQ-9 (depression), GAD-7 (anxiety), K10 (psychological distress), and DASS-21 (depression/anxiety/stress).
+PHQ-9 (depression), GAD-7 (anxiety), K10 (psychological distress), and DASS-21 (depression/anxiety/stress) are the most commonly used outcome measures for NDIS psychology reporting.
 The NDIA values validated instruments administered at regular intervals to demonstrate clinical change over time.
-ClientForms supports all of these with automatic scoring and trend tracking.
+ClientForms supports all of these with automatic scoring, severity bands, and trend tracking across sessions.

 What is the Reliable Change Index and why does the NDIA care?